diegovalle/Homicide-MX-Drug-War/missing-homicides/readme.md

 "estimate").
 The INEGI releases a series of statistical yearkbooks for each state that contain the final (final being over 90% reported) data according to the local police forces (homicide is a local crime in Mexico).
-I didn't include the statistical yearbooks because they're about 250MB, but in the directory "anuarios" you'll find a script to download them
+I didn't include the statistical yearbooks because they're about 250MB, but in the directory "stat-yearbooks" you'll find a script to download them

 Even thicker: the data from the ICESI and the statistical yearbooks are not even homicides, but police reports.
 So if 18 kids are killed in a massacre at the same